 The new supercomputer is co-funded by the Republic of Bulgaria and the EuroHPC JU with a joint investment of EUR 11,5 million.
 The access to the computing resources of the new machine will be jointly managed by the two entities in proportion to their investments.
 This new supercomputing system is expected to be operational in May 2021.

 Its objective is to foster better science and enhance innovation in Europe by providing access to leading edge HPC infrastructures and services to a wide range of users from the research and scientific community as well as the industry and the public sector.
 This new supercomputer will support the development of leading scientific, public sector and industrial applications in many domains, including bioinformatics, pharmacy, molecular dynamics and mechanics, quantum chemistry and biochemistry, artificial intelligence, personalized medicine, bio-engineering, weather forecasting and fight against climate change.

 The computing power of this new computing system will be complemented by four additional EuroHPC petascale supercomputers to be built in the following supercomputing centres:

 - LuxProvide, Luxembourg

 - IZUM, Slovenia

-and, once all the procurement process are completed, three EuroHPC pre-exascale supercomputers located at the following supercomputing centres:
+and, once all the procurements are completed, three EuroHPC pre-exascale supercomputers located at the following supercomputing centres: